GovTechSG/ship-hats-overview/manage-account.md

 SA can edit all the details in this section except **Billing Agency**.

-?> Note that GL Account is applicable for Govtech agencies and Sub-Business Unit is applicable for non-Govtech agencies.
+>**Note:** GL Account is applicable for Govtech agencies and Sub-Business Unit is applicable for non-Govtech agencies.

 **Approver Information**